AutomateThePlanet/Bellatrix-BDD-Documentation/docs/desktop-automation/add-custom-webdriver-capabilities.md

 App.AddWebDriverCapability("appArguments", @"MyTestFile.txt");
 App.AddWebDriverCapability("appWorkingDir", @"C:\MyTestFolder\");
 ```
 BELLATRIX hides the complexity of initialisation of WebDriver and all related services.
-In some cases, you need to customise the set up of the app with adding driver capabilities.
+In some cases, you need to customise the set up of a app with using WebDriver options or adding driver capabilities.
 Using the **App** service methods you can add all of these with ease.
-Make sure to call them in the **TestsArrange** which is called before the execution of the tests placed in the test class.
+Make sure to call them in a step definition method.
+Later you can call this step in your feature files.
 These options are used only for the tests in this particular class.